 The Project Area encompasses an area of approximately 828 acres, covering approximately 300 City blocks, including the entire Central Business District.
 The Project Area is the economic and transportation hub of the East Bay portion of the San Francisco-Oakland Metropolitan Area.
-It contains nearly 27 major offices buildings of over 100,000 square feet each with approximately 10.5 million total square feet of rentable class A and B office space.
-The class A buildings currently have a vacancy rate of approximately 9.68% with half of the vacancies in the recently completed 555 City Center.
+It contains nearly 27 major office buildings of over 100,000 square feet each with approximately 10.5 million total square feet of rentable class A and B office space.
+For the third fiscal quarter of 2004, the class A and B buildings had a combined vacancy rate of approximately 12.9%, with the recently completed 555 City Center building expected to achieve 90% occupancy once tenants with existing executed leases are moved in.

 The Project Area is at the heart of the BART transit system, having three stations located within its boundaries.
 More than 30 bus lines connect the Project Area with other parts of Oakland and nearby communities.
 Access to the Project Area is served by the John B. Williams Freeway (Interstate 980) and Interstate 880.
+Following is a map of the Project Area.